Broadway in Scranton reschedules all 2021 shows at Scranton Cultural Center due to COVID-19

 From a press release:

-NAC Entertainment and the Broadway Theatre League of Northeastern Pennsylvania announced this week that the next season of Broadway in Scranton shows has been rescheduled “as COVID-19 continues to uproot even the best-laid plans.”
+NAC Entertainment and the Broadway Theatre League of Northeastern Pennsylvania announced this week that the next season of Broadway in Scranton shows at the Scranton Cultural Center has been rescheduled “as COVID-19 continues to uproot even the best-laid plans.”

 Those plans were set to begin next week with “Buddy: The Buddy Holly Story” on Jan.
 22-24, dates that were rescheduled from last March.
 “Rain: A Tribute to the Beatles” and “Waitress” were set for February, followed by Rodgers and Hammerstein’s “South Pacific,” Stomp, “Charlie and the Chocolate Factory,” the Blue Man Group, and “Cats.”
 Now they will be delayed for an unspecified amount of time.

 “We are looking forward to reopening; however, due to the current uncertainty, the dates of the shows are changing to later than previously announced, and at this point, we simply cannot tell you exactly when that will be.
 We anticipate the show dates to be finalized in the next few weeks and, once confirmed, you will be the first to know,” they posted on the Broadway in Scranton website.

 “What we can tell you is that all of the shows … announced for the new season will be coming to NEPA and entertaining you on the stage at the historic Scranton Cultural Center.
 ‘Buddy: The Buddy Holly Story,’ which had been rescheduled for January of 2021, will also be coming to NEPA at a later date.
 Your original tickets will be honored on the new dates.
 If you have already renewed, there is no further action you need to take.
 Your seats and your payments are safe and secure.